decentralized-identity/trustdidweb-v03/spec/specification.md

 #### Reading did:tdw DID URLs

-A `did:tdw` resolver **MAY** implement the resolution of the `#whois` and a DID URL Path using the [whois LinkedVP Service] and [DIR URL Path Resolution Service] as defined in this specification by processing the [[ref: DID Log]] and then [dereferencing the DID URL] using the contents of the DIDDoc.
+A `did:tdw` resolver **MAY** implement the resolution of the `#whois` and a DID URL Path using the [whois LinkedVP Service](#whois-linkedvp-service) and [DID URL Path Resolution Service](#did-url-path-resolution-service) as defined in this specification by processing the [[ref: DID Log]] and then [dereferencing the DID URL] based on the contents of the DIDDoc.
 The client of a resolver that does not implement those capabilities must use the resolver to resolve the appropriate DIDDoc, and then process the resulting DID URLs themselves.

 ### Update